tohugaby/pur_beurre/README.md

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/pur_beurre/init).

 ## Authors

 * **Tom Gabrièle**

-See also the list of [contributors](https://github.com/pur_beurre/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/tomlemeuch/pur_beurre/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/tomlemeuch/pur_beurre/blob/master/LICENSE) file for details